 FOR THOSE IN TRANSITION

 From 1 July 2018, the earnings of a transition to retirement pension will be taxed at up to 15%, the same as they are in a super accumulation account.
 The earnings of ordinary retirement pensions are still tax free.

 The transfer balance cap was introduced on how much super can be transferred to a tax-free account based pension.
 Excess transfer balance tax is payable for exceeding the cap.
-The transfer balance cap for the 2017/18 tax year is $1.6 million and will be indexed by CPI, rounded down to nearest $100,000.
+The transfer balance cap for the 2018/19 tax year is $1.6 million.

 LOW INCOME EARNERS